 There are two methods for invoice collection: automatic and remittance.

 - Automatic Collection: Chargify attempts to collect payment automatically from a payment method on file (credit card or ACH) when the invoice is issued.

 - Remittance Collection: Chargify does not attempt to automatically collect payment.
 Instead, your customer remits payment on the invoice, often in the form of check or bank draft, in response to receiving the invoice.

-The default collection method is controllled in your Invoice Settings.
+The default collection method is controlled in your site’s invoice settings.
 The collection method may also be set on a per-subscription basis from the subscription summary page.